Jason97even/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4_is a file that displays the last 10 lines of /etc/passwd 5_is a file that displays the first 10 lines of /etc/passwd 6_is a script that displays the third line of the file iacta
+4_is a file that displays the last 10 lines of /etc/passwd 5_is a file that displays the first 10 lines of /etc/passwd 6_is a script that displays the third line of the file iacta 7 is a script that creates a file within an aptly named folder